 - Black Mage is often considered the hardest of the three caster jobs.
 As it spends the majority of its rotation using spells with cast times, Black Mage will be the most challenging for players to keep uptime on while keeping their GCD rolling.
 Despite this, Black Mage has plenty of movement tools at its disposal, meaning experienced players will often have a much easier time keeping full uptime during a fight.
 Black Mage optimization is also fairly complex, giving it one of the highest skill ceilings in the game.

 While these are just general guidelines for job difficulty, different players will have different experiences playing each job.
-For more information on the difficulties each job faces and more help deciding which caster to play, see the page below.

 Caster balance is often one of the hardest roles to judge proper balance on due to the wide variety in each caster's kit.
 While Black Mage usually deals the most damage of the casters, this is often balanced out by its lack of utility compared to the other two casters.
 We will go in-depth on how to understand DPS metrics so you can make the right choice in which caster you play.